 You can book a tour here: [LINK]

 Just like the previous canyons, this one is also a part of the same canyon system.
 The name of the canyon comes from its shape resembling the wriggling of a snake.
-This is a very comfortable place to visit without crowds, with a series of colors and shapes, you will even find a small stone arch here.
-You will enter the canyon by a ladder and there are several other ladders further in the canyon, but they are not a hard obstacle to climb.
+This is a very comfortable place to visit without crowds, with a series of colors and shapes.
+You will even find a small stone arch here.
+You will enter the canyon by a ladder.
+There are several other ladders further in the canyon, but they are not a hard obstacle to climb.
 This canyon is also the property of Bigthumb family.
 I recommend taking a wide camera lens, as it gets very tight in some spots.

 You can book a tour to the Rattlesnake Canyon (with a tour to the Owl Canyon included in it) here: [LINK]

 Owl Canyon is located near the Rattlesnake Canyon and is very similar, but a lot wider and with more sun reaching the bottom.
 There are no technical difficulties there, it is a pleasant walk in a nice company of the Big Horn Owls, owl of the eagle-owl species, inhabiting this canyon.
 The birds are used to visitors and they tend to look bored while watching them from the canyon walls.

 You can book a joint tour to Owl Canyon and Rattlesnake Canyon here: [LINK]

 Cathedral Canyon is located near LeChee.
 On the way to the canyon you can enjoy interesting stone formations.
 The entry to the canyon is very narrow, in some spots there is a little room to place your feet, but in the canyon itself you can feel as if you were really inside a cathedra, with smooth and tall walls surrounding you.

 A tour to the Cathedral Canyon can be booked here: [LINK]